JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/introduction.md

 We see that the return code is `heuristic_stop`.
 This comes from the fact that we use a heuristic to determine when we found all solutions and can stop.
-By default this is if after 10 loop we didn't find any more solutions.
-But we can also set this to another value by using the `max_loops_no_progress` flag.
+The default stopping criterion is to stop after 10 loop without finding any new solutions.
+We can also set this to another value by using the `max_loops_no_progress` flag.
 Additionally you can set the expected number with the `target_solutions_count`.